learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 Compatibility
 -------------

 Debian 8 (Jessie), Debian 9 (Stretch), Ubuntu 16.04+ and up - anything that's *not* end-of-life.
-Ubuntu-based distributions count a number of flavors, for instance Xubuntu and Mint.
+Ubuntu-based distributions have a number of flavors, for instance Xubuntu and Mint.

 .. _ppa: